preneond/Intermodal-Planning-BE/README.md

 ## Intermodal planning BE module

-This projected has been created because of bachelor's thesis purpose.
+This project was created for the purpose of the bachelor thesis.